 - How the endocrine and nervous systems communicate

 - Differences between axial and appendicular skeletal bones

 - Cellular organelles for energy production, protein synthesis, and replication

 - Sites of carbohydrate, lipid, and protein digestion

-When you master these core concepts, you can buy yourself time for harder, more complicated questions.
+When you are confident these core concepts, you can buy yourself time for the harder, more complicated questions.
 Focusing on these kinds of questions can help you prepare to take the TEAS science test more easily too!